akdevalliance/pull-request-workshop/README.md

 # Pull Request Workshop

-This workshop is to get some hands on expariance with creating pull requests on open source repsitories.
-Throughtout this project are some issues which could be coracted.
-Help us fix these problams and make this project bettar!
+This workshop is to get some hands on experience with creating pull requests on open source repositories.
+Throughtout this project are some issues which could be corrected.
+Help us fix these problems and make this project better!

 ## Installing